Skip to main content

 There have been health-care services at this location for over one hundred years.
 The new centre will continue that tradition.

 The lands south of Burrard Inlet, where the Slocan site is located, were used by the Musqueam, Squamish Nation, and Tsleil-Waututh Nation.
-The area had abundant natural resources that were available year round, including Western red cedar and Douglas fir, along with berries and medicinal plants.
-Deer, elk, bear, and small fur-bearing mammals inhabited the area.
+The site was likely used for hunting and for gathering food, medicine, and resources.

 1912GoadsFireInsuranceMap.jpg

-In 1911, the City of Vancouver purchased the site from a landowner to build an isolation hospital.
+In 1911, the City of Vancouver purchased the site to build an isolation hospital.
 The hospital opened in November 1912 and was used to care for people with smallpox.
 It was made up of three main buildings: an administrative building and two wings on either side, one for men and one for women.
 The hospital was in operation until the late 1920s when smallpox was brought under control with vaccination.

 1930s_Preventorium.jpg